choukh/agda-veblen/README.md

 - --without-K and --safe
 - Up to large veblen ordinal
 - Ready for googology function such as fast growing hierarchy
-- Literate agda script (but in Chinese)
+- Literate agda script (but in Chinese) and [html5 rendering](https://choukh.github.io/agda-lvo/Everything.html)

 ## Contents